-The current project includes four aims: 1) establish the content validity of the IMR Treatment Integrity Scale (IT-IS), 2) test the construct validity of the IT-IS, 3) develop an IMR-specific, collaborative goal-setting supervision intervention, and 4) pilot the intervention’s efficacy.
-In order to accomplish these aims, the research team will first conduct a survey of IMR experts.
-Second, the research team will track IMR fidelity and determine correlation with changes in outcomes for consumers participating in IMR groups.
-Third, the research team will develop an IMR-specific, goal-setting intervention and use a wait-list, crossover design, to test the association between receipt of the intervention and increased IMR fidelity.
+This project included four aims: to establish the content validity of the IMR Treatment Integrity Scale (IT-IS), and to test its construct validity, to develop an IMR-specific, collaborative goal-setting supervision intervention, and finally, to pilot the intervention’s efficacy.
+In order to accomplish these aims, the research team conducted a survey of IMR experts, tracked IMR fidelity and determine correlation with changes in outcomes for consumers participating in IMR groups, and finally developed an IMR-specific, goal-setting intervention and use a wait-list, crossover design, to test the association between receipt of the intervention and increased IMR fidelity.

 McGuire, A. B., White, D. A., Bartholomew, T., Flanagan, M. F., McGrew, J. H., Rollins, A. L., & Mueser, K. T. (2017).
 The relationship between provider competence, content exposure, and consumer outcomes in illness management and recovery programs.
 Administration and Policy in Mental Health, 44, 81-91. https://link.springer.com/article/10.1007%2Fs10488-015-0701-6